conery/dexter/docs/budgets.md

 Our method is much simpler.
 We don't require any new accounts or any type of virtual transactions.
-A single transaction at the beginning of the month will fill envelopes, and after that all purchases automatically reduce the available funds in the corresponding envelope.
+A single **budget transaction** at the beginning of the month will fill envelopes, and after that all purchases automatically reduce the available funds in the corresponding envelope.

 ## Account Balances